|Jean Baptiste Point du Sable|

 Conditions, however, deteriorated in Du Sable's remote outpost.
 In 1778 British soldiers began to build a fort on Du Sable's land.
 They arrested Du Sable and about a week afterward the Indians ambushed more than half the troops at the fort and wounded many others.
 Thus, Indians became a colonial ally in the American Revolution.

-In 1779 war was declared on the British because they would not give up the fort, nor would they leave the Great Lakes.
-It was then that Du Sable understood that he and his friends could not keep the red coats away from the Great Lakes, and that they would be there for years to come.
+In 1779, the war was declared on the British because they would not give up the fort, nor would they leave the Great Lakes.
+It was then that Du Sable understood that he and his friends could not keep the red coats away from the Great Lakes and that they would be there for years to come.

-In 1800 after Du Sable's son and wife died, he sold his land to Jean Le Lime, an employee of his: Le Lime later sold the land to John Kinzie.
+In 1800 after Du Sable's son and wife died, he sold his land to Jean B. La Lime and William Burnett an employee of his: La Lime later took in Dr. William C. Smith then the land was sold to John Kinzie in 1803.

-For the next few years Du Sable lived quietly on his St. Charles farm in Missouri.
-On August 29, 1818, Jean Baptiste Point Du Sable at age seventy-three died quietly in his sleep.
+For the next few years, Du Sable lived quietly on his St. Charles farm in Missouri.
+On August 29, 1818, Jean Baptiste Point du Sable at age seventy-three died quietly in his sleep.
 True to her word, Eulalie had a funeral mass held for her grandfather and buried him at the Catholic cemetery in St. Charles, Missouri.
-Jean Baptiste Point Du Sable passed away just before Illinois achieved statehood on December 3, 1818.
+Du Sable passed away just before Illinois achieved statehood on December 3, 1818.

-Although Chicago was not chartered as a city until 1837, its founding took place many years before when Du Sable opened his trading post beside the Chicago River.
+Although Chicago was not chartered as a town until August 12, 1833, its founding took place many years before when Du Sable opened his trading post beside the Chicago River.
 From this humble start came an important city, and Du Sable's life there in its early days is an important part of that heritage.